Victorious-hub/Patient_Monitoring_CVD/README.md

 # Project overview

-Patient Cardio Vascular Disease monitoring is just a simple application, that main goal is an easy track doctor patients with their potential cvd problems or anomalies, provide some treatment, make their life better and just to be on air).
-For searching cdv anomalues, this app includes some machine learning models, that were trained on CVD dataset
+Patient Cardio Vascular Disease monitoring is just a simple application.
+The main goal is to easy track doctor's patients with their potential CV problems or anomalies, provide some treatment, make their life better and just be on air).
+For searching for CV anomalies, this app includes some machine learning models that were trained on the CVD dataset.
 - Cardiovascular Disease dataset https://www.kaggle.com/datasets/sulianovacardiovascular-disease-dataset

 It's also a good choice for patient to track it's analyses, doctor info, notification, condition and treat proccess